imrefazekas/harcon/README.md

 - __Smooth infiltration__: your objects / functions will possess the necessary services via injection, no need to create complex structures and compounds

 - __Advanced routing & listening__: system fragmentation, qualified names, regular expressions, wildcards, etc.

+- __Execution-chain__: toolset to easily define execution paths between entities to relay messages and results.

 __!Note__: Harcon's concept is to introduce a clean and high abstraction layer over messaging between entities.
 Like in case of every abstraction tool, for webapps which are simple as 1, it can be proven as a liability.